Skyactiv: Skyactiv-R

 The Skyactiv-R engine is Mazda's new generation rotary engine.
-However, the engine has never been shown to the public to prove its existence.

 The Mazda RX-Vision Concept, powered by a Skyactiv-R rotary engine, was unveiled in 2015 Tokyo Motor Show.

+In 2023, Mazda unveiled the first production version of this generation of rotary engines.
+Used in the Mazda MX-30 R-EV, the engine provides 75 hp at 4500rpm and has a displacement of 830 cc in a single-rotor design.

 e-Skyactiv

-e-Skyactiv is the battery electric powertrain.
+e-Skyactiv is the battery-electric powertrain.